Dexedrine Detox & Rehab

 Dexedrine is classed as a ‘central nervous system’ (CNS) stimulant and is known as a ‘prescription amphetamine’.
 Dexedrine works by changing the amounts of certain natural substances in the brain, in particular increasing the production of the brain’s ‘feel good’ hormone known as ‘dopamine’.
 In turn, dopamine makes users feel more alert and energetic.

 Dexedrine can help increase your ability to pay attention, control any behavioural problems, and stay focused on an activity.
 It also has the potential to help you become more efficient by organising your tasks whilst improving your listening skills.

 Although Dexedrine is prescribed in tablet form, chronic users often consume the drug intravenously (injecting) or intranasally (snorting).
 Injecting or snorting Dexedrine means users experience a sense of ‘euphoria’ akin to that experienced during cocaine or methamphetamine abuse.

-Dexedrine overdose is possible.
+If you’re using Dexedrine outside of your prescribed amount, overdose is possible.
 Users first slur their speech, followed by nausea, vomiting, fatigue and then coma.
 In the absence of immediate medical attention users who overdose on Dexedrine may die.
 The risk of death is increased if users combine Dexedrine with other drugs such as alcohol.